 “Each time the prohibition of blood is mentioned in the scriptures it is in connection with taking it as food, and so it is as a nutrient that we are concerned with in its being forbidden.”

 This is why a person starving to death cannot be saved by blood transfusion because it doesn’t provide any nourishment for his body.
-Such a person would need actual food or nourishment which the transfused blood carries to the body tissues.
+Such a person would need actual food or nourishment which the transfused blood will carry to the body tissues.

 Based on these definitions, blood transfusion is not “eating blood” but an organ or tissue transplant.
 In such transplants, the organs are not “eaten” by the body – they don’t serve as food or nourishment.
 They simply continue their specific functions and purposes as God intended.
 The same applies to blood transfused into the veins.